-Day 2, Georgetown and Surroundings: This morning we will leave our hotel at 5:00am and head eastward along the Atlantic coast to the Mahaica River, this is where you will have your only chance on this tour of seeing and photographing Guyana's national bird, the "Hoatzin".
-This pre-historic bird is found in abundance along this river system along with many other species including Yellowchinned Spinetail, Barred Antshrike, Blackcrested Antshrike, Little Cuckoo and Striped Cuckoo, Green, Amazon, American pygmy and Ringed Kingfisher, Striated Heron, Black-collared Hawk, Black Hawk-Eagle and many other This area is also one of the best places to see and photograph the Guianan Red Howler Monkey so we will fancy our chances at capturing some great images of the stunning animal.
+Cuckoo and Striped Cuckoo, Green, Amazon, American pygmy and Ringed Kingfisher, Striated Heron, Black-collared Hawk, Black Hawk-Eagle and many other amazing birds.

+This area is also one of the best places to see and photograph the Guianan Red Howler Monkey.
 The entire morning will be spent on the coast.
-After our time on the Mahaica river, on the way back to Georgetown we will stop at some mangrove forest at Victoria village seawall for a chance to see and photograph another of our target for the day, the Rufous Crab-Hawk!
-With reasonable luck, we hope to get some stunning pictures of this Guianan shield endemic species.
+After our time on the Mahaica river, on the way back to Georgetown we will stop at some mangrove forest for a chance to see and photograph another of our target for the day, the Rufous Crab-Hawk!
+With reasonable luck, we hope to get some stunning views of this species.
 Our journey will continue to Georgetown for a late lunch.